 Revocable Living Trusts

-A revocable living trust is a highly flexible living trust that allows you to plan for a successor trustee to take over if or when you are no longer mentally able to control the trust.
+Revocable living trusts are a highly flexible living trust that allows you to plan for a successor trustee to take over if or when you are no longer mentally able to control the trust.
 It is created during the grantor’s lifetime, and it may be altered or terminated (revoked) by the trustor at any point before he/she passes.
 While a revocable living trust allows the grantor to remain in control of assets, they are considered personal assets legally.
 Certain taxes still apply and there is little protection from creditors.
 In Arizona, which does not have estate or inheritance tax, a living trust is a private document and not recorded with the state.

 Notes of interest about revocable living trusts: